Air China has blunt advice for tourists visiting the British capital.

-The Evening Standard reported that some British politicians are already demanding an apology and that the phase be removed from the magazine, where it appears in both English and Mandarin.
+The Evening Standard reported that some British politicians are already demanding an apology and that the phrase be removed from the magazine, where it appears in English and Mandarin.

 Rosena Allin-Khan, MP for the London constituency of Tooting, which has a significant population of ethnic Indians and Pakistanis, called the comments "outrageous" and offensive to all Londoners, not just members of ethnic minorities, the Standard reported.

 Indeed, as Allin-Khan noted, many Londoners are proud of the capital city's diversity.